Azure/osdu-data-load-tno/README.md

 This method of loading data is intended for engineers wishing to customize control or manually work with data loads.

 This solution supports [GitHub Codespaces](https://github.com/features/codespaces) as preferred, however [VSCode Remote containers](https://code.visualstudio.com/docs/remote/containers) can be utilized assuming the host machine has enough resources allocated to Docker.
 A custom container will be built with a post container build hook that will download the [open-test-data](https://community.opengroup.org/osdu/platform/data-flow/data-loading/open-test-data) from OSDU and copy files into a custom directory structure for the ingestion scripts to process.
+The downloaded TNO data is M10 specific, but it can be adjusted to work with other OSDU milestones (e.g. [M8](https://community.opengroup.org/osdu/platform/data-flow/data-loading/open-test-data/-/tree/Azure/M8)) by modifying the data download URL and data extraction steps in [on-create.sh](./.devcontainer/on-create.sh).

 __Environment Variables__